lyveminds/scamandrios/README.md

         user       : 'test',
         password   : 'test1233',
         timeout    : 3000
-        cqlVersion : '3.0.0', // optional
+        cqlVersion : '3.0.0', // default
         getHost    : getHostFunc, // optional
 });
 ```

-Specify the `cqlVersion` parameter if you are using Cassandra 1.1 and want to use CQL 3.
+Specify the `cqlVersion` parameter if you do not wish to use CQL 3.0.

 You can supply a function in the `getHost` parameter to override the random host selection that the pool will perform when handling a request. __NOTE:__ We intend to replace the pool implementation with one based on [poolee](https://github.com/dannycoates/poolee), so overriding will eventually be impossible as well as something you probably won't ever feel the need to do.